Skip to main content

 This ligand-independent activation means that a cell in a high IGF-1/insulin environment can experience significant estrogenic signaling even with low circulating estradiol.
 Secondly, estrogen can enhance IGF-1 signaling.
 ERα activation has been shown to increase the expression of IGF-1R and its downstream signaling components, such as Insulin Receptor Substrate 1 (IRS-1).

 This creates a positive feedback loop where each pathway sensitizes the cell to the other’s proliferative signals.
 This synergistic relationship is a critical point of consideration when administering a therapy that elevates IGF-1.
-The pre-existing of the patient, which dictates the basal activity of these pathways, becomes a primary determinant of the tissue’s response.
+The pre-existing metabolic state of the patient, which dictates the basal activity of these pathways, becomes a primary determinant of the tissue’s response.

 Lifestyle factors directly impinge on this molecular machinery.
 A diet high in refined carbohydrates leads to chronic hyperinsulinemia.
 Insulin, due to its structural homology with IGF-1, can bind to and activate the IGF-1R, albeit with lower affinity.
 More importantly, high insulin levels suppress the hepatic production of both SHBG and IGF-binding proteins (IGFBPs).